Pain Relief From Stress & Tension

 Over-the-Counter

-NSAIDS These include Ibuprofen (Motrin, Advil), Naproxen (Aleve), and Aspirin and are quite effective in decreasing pain in many cases.
+NSAIDS: These include Ibuprofen (Motrin, Advil), Naproxen (Aleve), and Aspirin and are quite effective in decreasing pain in many cases.
 They are always good medications to start with if you are having pain - especially pain from inflammation (almost all pain has some element of inflammation).
 BUT on a long-term basis, these medicines can cause gastric ulcers and bleeding as well as kidney and blood pressure issues, so beware - alternate your pain medications (NSAIDS) if possible - ibuprofen to Tylenol or a prescription medicine.
-Speak to your PCP about this and also, consider taking a stomach acid-reducing medicine (common: omeprazole/Prilosec or famotidine/Pepcid and others) while taking NSAIDs.
-Remember: Aspirin thins your blood and can make you bleed more easily.
+Speak to your PCP about this, and also, consider taking a stomach acid-reducing medicine (common: omeprazole/Prilosec or famotidine/Pepcid and others) while taking NSAIDs.
+Remember: Aspirin thins your blood and can cause you to bleed more easily.

-Acetaminophen (common: Tylenol) on the other hand, is not an anti-inflammatory but a pain reliever instead.
+Acetaminophen (common: Tylenol), on the other hand, is not an anti-inflammatory but a pain reliever instead.
 Tylenol works a little bit differently than anti-inflammatories because it stops pain transmission in the nervous system.
 It doesn’t work to reduce inflammation.
-This is also a good medication but, used excessively, can cause liver problems.
+This is also a good medication but used excessively, can cause liver problems.
 Again, consider alternating this with ibuprofen every few weeks or speak to your PCP about getting another prescription pain medication.

 Topical Pain Relievers